Serving all people by providing personalized health and wellness through exemplary care, education and research.

 These are other possible side effects from chemotherapy:

-Some other side effects, such as nerve damage, can be caused by specific drugs.
+Some other side effects, such as nerve damage, can be caused by specific medicines.

 You should tell your doctor or nurse about any side effects you have.
+Make sure to ask which problems, if any, require calling your healthcare provider or nurse right away.
 Many medicines can help you deal with these side effects and perhaps prevent them from occurring.
 Most of these side effects go away once treatment ends.